TedHusted/awake/awake.md/awake.md

 “Are you supposed to be … in the game!?”

-“I wasn’t invited, so I decided to crash the party.”
+“I saw you were testing the new add-on yourself, and thought that maybe I could help.
+I wasn’t invited, so I decided to crash the party.”

 “Crash the party?”
 Tessa repeated dumbly.